Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: Medium**

 **Guidance:**
-Verify RBAC permissions are set using Security Group and that appropriate security permissions are set so that no user has access to another user's profile.
-Set permissions at the root volume to allow administrators to have access to the full volume.
-Also consider secondary storage path permissions in case of a DR event.
+Verify user permissions are correctly set on SMB shares so that users have appropriate access to only their own profile and not other user profiles, while administrators have full access at the root volume.
+Also ensure secondary storage path permissions are set in case of a DR event.

 **Resources:**